 Thus, whether you have assets that can be taken, is a key determining factor.

 If you don’t have any assets (such as a house, or wages, or large bank account) that your creditors can seize or attach, then there’s probably no need to file bankruptcy.

 Planning to return to America in the future to live?
 No problem.
 File bankruptcy then–after you return.

 Filing bankruptcy in the USA protects your assets and income in the USA from your creditors by discharging the debts.
 It may or may not protect assets you have in foreign countries, depending on their laws.

 In most cases, U.S. creditors are not going to come after your assets in a foreign country and, if they did, you can always avail yourselves of that country’s bankruptcy laws.

 But, there are times when it is necessary, such as if you do still have assets in the USA or receive income from a US company, or plan to return in the near future.
-So then, the questions become A. Can you file bankruptcy in the USA and, if so, B. WHERE in the USA can you file?
+So: Can you file bankruptcy in the USA and, if so, WHERE in the USA can you file?

-Are you Eligible to be a Bankruptcy Debtor in the United States USA?
+Are you Eligible to File Bankruptcy in the United States?

 Also, although it isn’t a requirement, for practical purposes you also must have a mailing address in the USA where you regularly receive mail.